slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 support the publication of arbitrary attestations by third parties.

-As a result, this provenance MUST accompany the artifact at publish time, and package ecosystems MUST provide a way to map a given artifact to corresponding provenance.
+As a result, this provenance MUST accompany the artifact at publish time, and package ecosystems MUST provide a way to map a given artifact to its corresponding attestations.
 The mappings can be either implicit (e.g. require a custom filename schema that uniquely identifies the provenance over other attestation types) or explicit (e.g. it could happen as a de-facto standard based on where the attestation is published).

 The provenance SHOULD have a filename that is directly related to the build artifact filename.
 For example, for an artifact `<filename>.<extension>`, the